frusdelion/crocodoc-php/README.md

     unzip crocodoc-php.zip
     mv crocodoc-crocodoc-php-* crocodoc-php

-Require the script into any of your PHP scripts:
+Require the library into any of your PHP files:

 	require_once /path/to/crocodoc-php/Crocodoc.php

 ## Getting Started

 You can see a number of examples on how to use this library in examples.php.
 These examples are interactive and you can run this file to see crocodoc-php in action.
 To run these examples, open up examples.php and change this line to show your API token:

     $exampleApiToken = 'YOUR_API_TOKEN';